Face detection with PHP

 Google search for Washington with face attribute

-Well, we could create an image-database with also a flag "show faces only".
+Well, we could create an image-database which contains a flag for whether there is a face on it and then you could filter for them.
 We could also go a step ahead and save how many faces are on a given image to calculate a rank.
 Another example is image tagging.
 If you would like to say "this is Sarah on the image", you could add a writeable layer in the region of her face.
 Sounds nice?
 Well, read on :-)

 For all PHP developers I have a good message: I wrote an OpenCV wrapper to detect faces with PHP.
 The extension offers the two new functions: face_count() and face_detect().
 In princible, they differ only by their return value.
 The first returns only the number of faces found on the given image and the other an associative array of their coordinates. face_count() serves only to save the loops for counting.